-It is possible to use teaching experience from another higher education institution in the UK to fulfil the minimum teaching requirements.
+It is possible to use teaching experience from another higher education institution in the UK to fulfil some of the minimum teaching requirements, however, to enrol on DLT you must also be doing some teaching at Oxford.
 Teaching experience from outside the UK or with students at pre-university level cannot be counted towards the minimum requirements.
 However, you are encouraged to draw on experience of this kind in your portfolio.
 For example, previous successful participants have compared and contrasted their overseas HE teaching experience with those in the UK or have compared pedagogical approaches and/or overall goals of HE.
+Please see the supporting materials for your DLT programme for any additional or more specific examples of relevant teaching experience in your discipline.